rhaadmrabbani/fin-doc-mining/sec_form_parser/README.md

 <sup>[1]</sup> The SEC (The US Securities and Exchange Commission) requires every publicly-traded US company to file form 10-K, an annual report to shareholders, and a host of other forms.

-We are a research group based at Rensselaer Polytechnic Institute in Troy, New York.
+We are a research group based in Rensselaer Polytechnic Institute in Troy, New York.
 We hope the <code>sec_form_parser</code> library will greatly benefit other research groups interested in textual analysis of 10-K forms and of other SEC filings, especially those who may have faced problems in reliably extracting text and sections.

 <br>